 BashfulBytes is simply a means to document my various hobby and research hackings, along with some neat experiences throughout my journey as a computer scientist and young researcher.
 I'll probably also use this blog as a consistent source of comedic relief in the future, but that's just a side effect.

-On this blog, you will find the most content on Python and Linux, since those are my hacking weapons of choice.
+On this blog, you will find the most content on Python and Linux, my weapons of choice.
 If you wanna read about how I generate and host this blog, click here.

 Oftentimes, I think it's easy to